Sole Proprietorship 101: The Easy Guide to Setting One Up

 Disadvantages of Sole Proprietorships

 As with all business models, sole proprietorships have disadvantages as well.
-Here are some of them:
+Here are some of them.

-1. Personal Assets Are at Risk
+1. Risking Personal Assets

-This means that if your business is sued or you have to file for bankruptcy, the court has the right to seize your personal assets to cover these expenses.
+This means if your business is sued or you have to file for bankruptcy, the court has the right to seize your personal assets to cover these expenses.
 That includes your savings, home, cars, and other belongings.

 Sure, insurance coverages can help with this, but they’re not foolproof.